gouzal/BuiltWithJava/README.md

 # BuiltWithJava
-a list of softwars and services built totally or partially with Java Technologie
+a list of softwars built totally or partially with Java Technologie

 ## Download Clients
 LimeWire